Songtech-0912/Is-Ten-Thousand/README.md

 My mockery of the is-ten-thousand npm module - so that python always gets the last laugh :)

+> Please don't get too angry, I only mean this as a joke to JS devs.
+And I am one myself.

 ## Usage

 Is-Ten-Thousand is so simple, even a wonky JavaScript developer can use it: